alestanis/blog/source/_posts/2013-02-03-hello-everyone.markdown

 categories:
 ---

 It's been a year or so since I first thought about starting a blog.
-And then there was work, family and more work, and time flew by without me even noticing.
+And then there was work, family, more work, two cats, and time flew by without me even noticing.
 Then a friend told me about [Octopress](http://octopress.org/), so I checked it out.

 Hmm...
 Blogging framework for hackers, Ruby, Heroku, markup and one-line deloyment?
 Sounds great!